ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Configuration-introduction.md

 # Configuration - Introduction

 The CSE is highly configurable and can be adapted to different environments and requirements.
-This document describes the configuration settings and how to change them.
+This article describes the configuration settings and how to change them.

 ## Introduction